 Notes Regarding Infants:

 Junior Infants should be escorted to the classroom door in the morning.
+Senior Infants may be escorted to their classrooms for the month of September.
 Parents should then leave as soon as possible so that the teachers can get on with settling the children.
 All infants, both Junior and Senior should be collected from the school at 2.00 p.m.
 Infants are escorted to the school gate at 2.00 p.m. and should be collected by a parent.
+Can all parents please wait at the gate that your child is to be collected at There are a lot of children to be collected and it is essential that a child does not get lost on the way from the gate to their parent.
 Parents are asked to identify themselves to the teacher at the gate as it is very difficult for the teacher to match each child with the correct parent, especially at start of year.
 If weather is very bad parents are asked to come to classroom door for their infant children.
 If parents send another person to collect the child, and that person may not be known to the teacher, a note should be sent with the child in the morning.
 So as to avoid confusion, we request that all infants’ clothing is clearly marked with the child’s name.

 Healthy Food Policy and Treats on a Friday: